AuraUAS/AuraUAS.github.io/README.md

   linux-based systems such as raspberry pi, beaglebone, gumstix, edison, etc. python is available, fast, and robust.

-- A task written in python is often 30-40% the number of lines of code compared to the equivalent task written in C++.

-- A function that crashes in python returns control to the calling layer and the program continues.
-A function that crashes in C++ aborts the entire system.

-- Question: if the python code is robust and runs for days and days without errors, and if the memory footprint is stable and never increases during the program lifetime, and if the performance meets the 100hz goal, and if the code is far simpler, shorter, more readable, easier to write, easier to validate ... then why not use python in strategic areas where it's strength greatly benefit the overall system?
+- Question: if the python code is robust and runs for days and days without errors, and if the memory footprint is stable and never increases during the program lifetime, and if the performance meets the 100hz goal, and if the code is far simpler, shorter, more readable, easier to write, easier to validate ... then why not use python in strategic areas where it's strengths greatly benefit the overall system?

 ## EKF

 The AuraUAS EKF is a 15-state filter developed at the University of Minnesota Aerospace engineering department.
-The orignal algorithm was developed by Professor Demoz Gebre in matlab, then ported to C for real time use.
+The original algorithm was developed by Professor Demoz Gebre in matlab, then ported to C for real time use.
 The current version has been wrapped in a simple C++ class.
 The internal matrix/vector libraries have been replaced with